TAKING ADVANTAGE OF RESOURCES AT WAGNER

 The ability to write clearly and concisely is a critical skill for all successful public service professionals.
 NYU and Wagner provide several resources to support students who want to improve their writing skills.

 Wagner's Professional Writing Workshop (NONCR-GP 907)

 Wagner offers non-credit writing workshops in the spring and fall semesters.
 This workshop meets several times mid-semester and covers the basic principles of professional writing as well as a review of stylistic aspects of writing, such as writing concisely and clearly, avoiding clichés and redundancy, varying word choice, and outlining and organizing ideas.
-The scheduling of the workshop is designed to coincide with writing assignments in the school-wide core courses (CORE-GP 1020 Managing Public Service Organizations and CORE-GP 1022 Introduction to Public Policy).
+The scheduling of the workshop is designed to coincide with writing assignments in the school-wide core courses (CORE-GP 1020 Management and Leadership and CORE-GP 1022 Introduction to Public Policy).
 Students bring in papers they are writing and are guided through the editing process.
 Check Albert for dates and times as well as to register for NONCR-GP 907, Professional Writing.

 Wagner Writing Tutor

 NYU Wagner provides writing tutors free of charge to assist students—in person or online—with their writing assignments.
 Beyond a general expertise in writing skills, NYU Wagner Writing Tutors specialize in public policy-specific formats and can assist students at any point in their writing process—from initial concept brainstorming and mid-paper writer’s block, to first draft clarity and coherence checks and final draft line edits.
 Email appointments are a fantastic way to get extensive feedback on a deep read of your paper.
 In-person and video chat appointments are best used as a way to talk through a writing block, an organizational issue or something else.

 To learn more about Wagner's writing tutors and to make an appointment, visit the Wagner Writing Center folder in your NYU Classes.